-St. John’s coordinates: 18.2N 64.5 W, 1075 miles east southeast of Miami, 50 miles east of Puerto Rico, 3 miles east of St. Thomas.
+St. John’s coordinates are 18.2N 64.5 W. The island is 1075 miles east southeast of Miami, 50 miles east of Puerto Rico, and 3 miles east of St. Thomas.
 To the north is the Atlantic Ocean and to the south is Caribbean Sea.
 The highest elevation is 1,277 feet at Bordeaux Mountain.
 St. John’s population hovers around 5,000 residents

-St. John is surrounded by many islands and cays and some that you’ll want to visit.
-Bring your passport in the event you decide to visit the British Virgin Islands which lie only 3 miles to the north.
+One thing that surprises many visitors to St. John is that you can see the other Virgin Islands from your villa.
+St. Croix and St. Thomas are easy to spot, and St. John is surrounded by many smaller islands and cays, some of which you’ll want to visit.
+Make sure to bring your passport in the event you decide to visit the British Virgin Islands which lie only 3 miles to the north.
 St. Thomas is our largest urban neighbor and you won’t need a passport for a visit.
-There is an abundance of shopping for everyone – tourists and locals alike.
-This is also home to the closest year round large screen cinemas, a bowling alley, and many larger tourist attractions including Coral World.
+In St. Thomas, there is an abundance of shopping for everyone – tourists and locals alike.
+This is also home to the large-screen cinemas, a bowling alley and many larger tourist attractions including Coral World.
 Ferries can take you to Red Hook on the east end of the island, or to Charlotte Amalie which is also known as ‘downtown’.

 In 1950, Mr. Laurence Rockefeller purchased extensive holdings on St. John including holdings of the Danish West Indies Company, developed Caneel Bay Resort and donated much of the remaining acreage to the U.S. Government as public parkland and Congress formed the VI National Park.

 The VINP holdings include 7890 acres of land, 5650 submerged acres off shore, plus approximately 13,000 acres submerged off shore as “Virgin Islands Coral Reef National Monument.”